 These tumours have sometimes been divided into optic pathway gliomas and hypothalamic gliomas (not to be confused with hypothalamic hamartomas).
-In cases where the tumour is confined to the optic nerves (Dodge stage 1 – see below), they can safely be referred to as optic nerve gliomas.
+In cases where a tumour is confined to the optic nerves (Dodge stage 1 – see below), they can safely be referred to as optic nerve gliomas.
 Often, however, they are either centred on or extend to involve the chiasm and optic radiations.
 In such cases, they are difficult to distinguish from hypothalamic gliomas and such a distinction is in most instances artificial.
-In such more posterior cases the term hypothalamic-optochiasmatic glioma is perhaps more accurate although it certainly does not roll off the tongue.
+In such more posterior cases, the term hypothalamic-optochiasmatic glioma is perhaps more accurate although it certainly does not roll off the tongue.

 As such, generally, the term optic pathway glioma is favoured, recognising that there may be involvement of the hypothalamus.

 Optic pathway gliomas typically present in children, accounting for 10-15% of supratentorial tumours in this age group, and are often in the setting of neurofibromatosis type 1 (NF1) (10-63%) 3.
 In this setting, the tumours are often low-grade and indolent.

 Males and females are approximately equally affected.

 In adults, optic nerve gliomas do occur but are very rare and usually aggressive tumours 4.
 In such cases, no association with NF1 has been found 4.

 Clinical presentation varied depending on the extent and location of the tumour.

 Decreased vision (63%) 5 is usually evident and can be documented with visual field examination if the child is old enough.
 In orbital optic nerve gliomas, eventually, mass effects will also occur with proptosis.